carlhuth/dotfiles/README.md

 - [Package Control](https://packagecontrol.io): The de facto package manager for Sublime Text.
 You already used it to install these plugins.
 - [Pretty JSON](https://github.com/dzhibas/SublimePrettyJson): plugin for [ST3] to pretty [and minify] json
 - [PxToEm](https://github.com/ningbit/sublime_pxtoem): plugin to convert px to em with comments.
 Shortcut was changed to `ctrl+shift+e` to avoid linter conflicts.
-- [ReactJS](https://github.com/reactjs/sublime-react): Sublime Text helpers for React/JSX
+- [ReactJS](https://github.com/reactjs/sublime-react): Sublime Text helpers for React/JSX.
+- [SassBeautify](https://packagecontrol.io/packages/SassBeautify): Format SASS / SCSS files.
+Needs ruby sass preinstalled.
-- [SCSS](https://github.com/MarioRicalde/SCSS.tmbundle): The TextMate SCSS Official Bundle.
-Now Compatible with SublimeText2/3.
+- [SCSS](https://github.com/MarioRicalde/SCSS.tmbundle): The TextMate SCSS Syntax Official Bundle.
-- [Select Quoted](https://github.com/int3h/SublimeSelectQuoted): A Sublime Text 2/3 plugin at add a "Expand Selection to Quoted" command
+- [Select Quoted](https://github.com/int3h/SublimeSelectQuoted): A Sublime Text 2/3 plugin at add a "Expand Selection to Quoted" command.
+- [SideBarEnhancements](https://packagecontrol.io/packages/SideBarEnhancements): Enhance sidebar with many more useful commands.
 - [SublimeLinter](http://sublimelinter.com/): Interactive (real time feedback) code linting framework for Sublime Text 3.
 This is just the base framework, additional packages for related languages need to be installed.
-- [SublimeLinter-contrib-scss-lint](https://github.com/attenzione/SublimeLinter-scss-lint): SublimeLinter plugin for Sass scss syntax, using the Ruby gem backend `scss-lint`
-- [SublimeLinter-csslint](https://github.com/SublimeLinter/SublimeLinter-csslint): SublimeLinter plugin for CSS, using NodeJS package `csslint`.
+- [SublimeLinter-contrib-eslint](https://packagecontrol.io/packages/SublimeLinter-contrib-eslint):  SublimeLinter wrapper for ESLint, requires global NodeJS package `eslint`.
-- [SublimeLinter-jscs](https://github.com/mdevils/node-jscs/): SublimeLinter 3 plugin for NodeJS package `jscs`, a code style checking tool.
+- [SublimeLinter-contrib-stylelint](): SublimeLinter wrapper for stylelint, requires global NodeJS package `stylelint`.
-- [SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint): SublimeLinter plugin for JavaScript, using NodeJS package `jshint`.
+- [SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint): _(deprecated)_ SublimeLinter plugin for JavaScript, using NodeJS package `jshint`.
 - [SublimeLinter-json](https://github.com/SublimeLinter/SublimeLinter-json): SublimeLinter plugin for JSON.
-- [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint): SublimeLinter 3 plugin for JSX (React.js), using the NodeJS package `jsxhint`.
-- [Terminal](http://wbond.net/sublime_packages/terminal): Launch terminals from the current file or the root project folder.
+- [Terminal](http://wbond.net/sublime_packages/terminal): Launch terminal app with working folder from the current file or the root project.
+- [tern_for_sublime](https://packagecontrol.io/packages/tern_for_sublime): A sophisticated JavaScript autocomplete engine which enhance JS/ES6 coding experience on ST. With latest ST3 build, tern will display a helpful documentation popup at method opening.

 _Note: key bindings for the plugins to be added_

 #### Additional Snippets:

+- __[ESLint](http://eslint.org) config__: Triggered by `eslintrc` in new text file; it will complete the file with __Nau's conventional coding rules__ for __JavaScript__.
+Save it as `.eslintrc` to the root of the project.
-- __SCSS Lint config__: Triggered by `scsslint` in new text file.
-This is our conventional SCSS linting rules.
-Save it as `.scss-lint.yml` to project root.
+- __[stylelint](http://stylelint.io) config__: Triggered by `stylelintrc` in new text file; it will complete the file with __Nau's conventional coding rules__ for __CSS__ and __SCSS__.
+Save it as `.stylelintrc` to the root of the project.
 - __.gitignore__: Triggered by 'gitignore' in new text file.
 This is our generic files ignoring rules for GIT.
 Further modify it with project specific rules.
 Save it as `.gitignore` at project root and checked into GIT repo.
 - __Default EditorConfig__: Triggered by `editorconfig` in new text file.
 Save it as `.editorconfig` at project root and should be checked into version control system.